shanep/CS452/README.md

 ## Task 4 - Complete the Retrospective

-Once you have completed the tests an implementation open the file **Retrospective.md** and complete each section that has a TODO label.
+Once you have completed everything open the file **Retrospective.md** and complete each section that has a TODO label.
 You will need to add your name and email address to the top of the file or your project will not be graded.

 ## Task 5 - Add, Commit, Push your code